-22. (1) Non-Banking Financial Companies, which are in the business of lending against collateral of gold jewellery, shall ensure that necessary infrastructure and facilities are put in place, including safe deposit vault and appropriate a.
-No new branch/es shall be opened without suitable arrangements for security and for storage of gold jewellery, including safe deposit vault.
+- 21. (1) Non-Banking Financial Companies, which are in the business of lending against collateral of gold jewellery, shall ensure that necessary infrastructure and facilities are put in place, including safe deposit vault and appropriate security measures for operating the vault, in each of its branches where gold jewellery is accepted as collateral.
+This is required to safeguard the gold jewellery accepted as collateral and to ensure convenience of borrowers. - (2) No new branch/es shall be opened without suitable arrangements for security and for storage of gold jewellery, including safe deposit vault.